passivegravity/KoGaMaProfileTracker/README.md

 # 📻 KoGaMa Profile Tracker
 Simple Python executable that spies on one chosen profile. 👻

-Currently it has only ability to grab description, XP amount, and ranking.
+Currently it has only the ability to grab description, XP amount, and ranking.

 ⚠ I am not responsible for any punishment resulting from using this 'software'.